Vendaval/camp2015/R/README.md

 	                   c(paste0("--with-Rmpi-include=","/usr/local/include"),
 	                     paste0("--with-Rmpi-libpath=","/usr/local/lib"),
 	                     "--with-Rmpi-type=OPENMPI"))
+-->

-Then, outside of R shell write a file named `parallelAirDests.R` with the following code.
+Outside of R shell write a file named `parallelAirDests.R` with the following code.

 **Warning**: when using parallelization in R, please keep in mind that communication is much slower than computation.
 Thus if your problem is involving a long computation then you are right to use it, otherwise, if your problem is a large quantity of data you must use `data.table` or `dplyr`.